Natural Solutions for Seasonal Affective Disorder

 Scientists believe that this type of depression is caused by an imbalance with the neurotransmitter serotonin which is involved in maintaining a positive mood.
 They also believe that sufferers might overproduce the hormone melatonin, which is involved with sleep and circadian rhythms.
 Many people with SAD often have a deficiency in Vitamin D.

 What is the most well-known treatment?

 Light therapy is one of the most well-known treatments to help people who have Seasonal Affective Disorder but just 60-80% of people may benefit.
-Light therapy involves sitting in front of very bright light from 30-90 minutes a day to simulate the light levels during the summer time.
-This type of depression was first identified, along with the light therapy treatment by Norman Rosenthal, a psychiatrist working at the National Institutes of Mental Health (NIMH) 1984.
+Light therapy involves sitting in front of very bright light for 30-90 minutes a day to simulate the light levels during the summertime.
+This type of depression was first identified, along with the light therapy treatment by Norman Rosenthal, a psychiatrist working at the National Institutes of Mental Health (NIMH) in 1984.

 Can Neurofeedback therapy help?

 Yes.
 Neurofeedback therapy has been used to help people train their brains to regulate their own moods, and alleviate or eliminate symptoms of seasonal affective disorder, depression, anxiety, bipolar, and other conditions affecting mood and emotions.
 Neurofeedback relies on your brain’s neuroplasticity in order to help work more efficiently, eliminating the brain imbalances that can cause depression.
 First, a brain map is developed to identify where imbalances may be taking place, then customized training protocols are developed to assist you in learning to train your brain.
 Best of all, the treatment is non-invasive – most patients spend 30 minutes for a set number of weeks watching a video and learning to respond to its visual cues.
 The results are long-lasting and can be used safely in combination with any other treatments.